-This shot is as straightforward as they come as you simply set up a tripod on a bridge and point your camera and shoot.
+From a composition standpoint, this shot is as straightforward as they come - as you simply set up a tripod on a bridge and point your camera and shoot.
 With that being said, this shot is all about the light, the clouds, the color of the trees lining the Virgin River and the crowds.
 The first three elements will greatly affect the fourth.

 Special Equipment Needed